iFan13/Election_Analysis/README.md

   - Charles Casper Stockham receiving 23.0% of the vote and 85,213 number of votes.
   - Diana DeGette receiving 73.8% of the vote and 272,892 number of votes.
   - Raymon Anthony Doane receiving 3.1% of the vote and 11,606 number of votes.
 - The winner of the election was:
   - Diana DeGette, who received 272,892 number of votes and had a winning 73.8% of votes.

+Results are also downloadable [here](/analysis/election_analysis.txt)

 ## Election-Audit Summary

 The python script attached [here](/PyPoll_Challenge.py) could potentially be further modified depending on the data sets provided.
 In the above for [this dataset](/Resources/election_results.csv), county, candidate are tabulated separately.
 However, it is possible to delve into greater detail and granularity to count for votes for specific candidates within a county (ie: what is the split of votes in each county for each candidate).
 This can be done using an dictionary within a dictionary.
 Conversely, it would also be possible to tabulate popularity of the candidate within a specific county (ie: which candidate won in each county).
+An example of the script and results for tabulating specific votes within each county per candidate can be found within this respository.
+[Script](/PyPoll_Challenge_Detail_breakdown.py) and [sample result](/analysis/election_analysis_detailed.txt)